softwx/SoftWx.Numerics/README.md

   * NearestPrimeCeiling - Computes the prime number nearest, but not smaller than the specified start value
 * UInt128 - Represents 128 bit unsigned integers.
   * Multiply(ulong,ulong) - Computes the 128 bit product of two 64 bit unsigned integers
-  * Square(ulong,ulon) - Computes the 128 bit product of squaring a 64 bit unsigned integer
+  * Square(ulong,ulong) - Computes the 128 bit product of squaring a 64 bit unsigned integer
   * IsULong - Determines if the UInt128 value is less than or equal to UInt64.MaxValue
   * Low - Returns the lower 64 bits of the UInt128 value
+  * High - Returns the upper 64 bits of the UInt128 value
   * Equals - Returns a value indicating whether this instance is equal to a specified object
   * GetHashCode - Returns the hash code for this instance
   * ToString - Simple ToString implementation